Machine-Earning/perceptron-learning/README.md

-## NeuralNetProject by Josias Moukpe
+## Perceptron Learning by Josias Moukpe
 > For weights and biases of NN, see /sources/data/NN.json

 ### 1 - Write a computer program to classify letters from different fonts using Perceptron Learning.
 Use bipolar inputs and targets.